-    The constitution and law provide for an independent judiciary, and the government generally respected judicial independence in practice.
+The constitution and law provide for an independent judiciary, and the government generally respected judicial independence and impartiality.

 There were no reports of political prisoners or detainees.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Speech and Expression, Including for the Press

 There were no government restrictions on academic freedom or cultural events.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-The constitution provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion